-The City of La Crosse (the City) anticipates expending nearly \$1.2 million in HUD Community Development Block Grant and HOME Investment Partnership (CDBG/HOME) resources this year to address housing and community needs in La Crosse.
+The City of La Crosse (the City) anticipates expending nearly \$1.232 million in HUD Community Development Block Grant and HOME Investment Partnership (CDBG/HOME) resources this year to address housing and community needs in La Crosse.
 In particular, with the pandemic, the City focused on providing funds to non-profit organizations to help people in need.
-These funds will be expended in accordance with both City and CDBG/HOME goals, and the purpose will be to positively impact low-and-moderate income residents.
+These funds will be expended in accordance with both City and CDBG/HOME goals , and the purpose will be to positively impact low-and-moderate income residents.
 These investments will leverage over \$8 million in other sources of funding, resulting that every \$1 spent in CDBG will leverage \$6.78.
-In addition, the city will also be focusing on childcare needs within our community.
-This industry has been struggling for a number of years and the pandemic has further negatively impacted this situation.
-Employers continue to be engaged in this important conversation because when parents do not have safe and stable childcare their employees are less productive.
-In addition, when childcare centers loose staff or close parents often miss critical time at work.
-In La Crosse, childcare providers have expressed concern regarding staff turnover, licensing requirements as well as parents ability to pay timely.
-This has led to closures for both homebased as well as childcare centers in our community.
-The City has allocated \$2 million dollars of it's ARPA funding to this effort.
-Therefore, CDBG funds will be redirected to multi-family housing.

-In year three of the City's Consolidated Plans, the City of La Crosse will continue to prioritize and fund:
+In year one of the City's 2020-2021 Consolidated Plans, the City of La Crosse will continue to prioritize and fund:

 - 1. Neighborhood revitalization through acquisition and demolition of blighted structures, improving housing structures, in-fill ownership housing, and code enforcement. - 2.
 Creation of Affordable housing through the development of mixed income, mixed use rental housing focused on meeting the needs of low-income families, ending homelessness, and housing for persons with disabilities. - 3.
-Support businesses that create economic opportunity for LMI persons and in LMI neighborhoods, and focus on expanding access to licensed child care or early learning opportunities for LMI persons.
+Public investment in priority areas which are Powell-Poage Hamilton, Washburn, and Lower Northside and Depot Neighborhoods.